How to get the most out of this thread:

-You can use a pair of PLAY:1, PLAY:3, or PLAY:5 gen2 units as rear surround speakers with the PLAYBAR.
+You can use a pair of PLAY:1, PLAY:3, or PLAY:5 gen2 units as rear surround speakers.
 The CONNECT:AMP can also be paired as surround speakers with the PLAYBAR following the directions here.
 Don’t forget the SUB which can be tucked into corners, placed under a seat, or made a room decoration for some deep glass rattling bass.

 Oh, make sure you don’t hang your PLAYBAR upside down accidentally.

 Your TV should have the onboard speakers turned off, and the audio settings set to pass Dolby Digital 5.1 to the optical output if possible.
 For more on selecting a TV please see here.

 Checking Surround Sound

-For the standard setup, your TV should pass Dolby Digital 5.1 to your PLAYBAR over optical when you’re watching something with that format.
+For the standard setup, your TV should pass Dolby Digital 5.1 to your Sonos over optical when you’re watching something with that format.
 If your TV is doing this you’re all set, or golden if you prefer.

-So how do you check that you’re getting 5.1 on your PLAYBAR?
+So how do you check that you’re getting 5.1 on Sonos?
 The system will tell you what’s playing under the About Sonos screen from any controller.
-Check under the name of the PLAYBAR within Sonos Settings > About my Sonos System.
+Check under the name of the PLAYBAR or PLAYBASE within Sonos Settings > About my Sonos System.
 If the line “Audio In:” shows “Dolby Digital 5.1” you’ll know you’re all good.
 If it shows Stereo PCM there’s some work to be done.

 Getting Dolby Digital to Sonos

-There’s a series or things to check if your PLAYBAR isn’t showing that it’s getting a Dolby Digital source to it.
-First off, is the starting audio format in Dolby Digital.
+There’s a series or things to check if you’re seeing Stereo instead of Dolby Digital.
+First off, is the starting audio format in Dolby Digital?
 Where is the audio you’re trying to play coming from?
 Are you sure that it’s in Dolby Digital 5.1?

 Next, you’ll need to check that every device touching that audio source is capable of passing it as well untouched.
 If it’s a cable box passing the signal over HDMI to your TV, for example, make sure your TV is capable of sending Dolby Digital from HDMI over the optical.
 For the Beam, the TV should automatically convert a Dolby signal to Dolby Digital 5.1 as Beam will use a handshake over HDMI-ARC to request the right format.
 Dolby Atmos or Dolby Digital Plus are compatible with Dolby Digital 5.1.